 \subsection{Main Contributions}

-We assume simultaneous zeroth-order access to $h(x)$ and $c_j(x),\forall j\in \mathcal{J}$ (i.e., we can observe all the function evaluations of $h(x)$ and $c_j(x),\forall j\in \mathcal{J}$ simultaneously via querying a $x$) but no gradient information.
+We assume an oracle that returns $h(x)$ and $c_j(x),\forall j\in \mathcal{J}$ (i.e., we can observe all the function evaluations of $h(x)$ and $c_j(x),\forall j\in \mathcal{J}$ simultaneously via querying a $x$) but no gradient information.
 To handle the black-box constraints in (\ref{eq:constrained_problem}), we adopt a primal-dual framework by reformulating it as a deterministic min-max problem: